 “Providing people with expert, effective, empathetic care and understanding, along with a sound evidence-based behaviour-change programme to help them eat more healthily and become more active – and to do both in ways they can sustain for the long term – is the only way to create lasting change.

 “Slimming World already works with the government via Public Health England, as partners in the new Better Health campaign, and with the NHS through our Slimming World on Referral service.
 Our study of 1.1 million members shows that, on average, Slimming World members lose a clinically significant 5% of their body weight (9.9lbs) within three months.

 “Anyone whose weight is affecting their health – and that’s nearly two-thirds of adults in the UK – needs to urgently find support to make changes to their lifestyle.
 Slimming World has the behaviour-change expertise and is ready and able to support members and their families in every community, through our local weekly groups and our online programme.”

-When you join your local Slimming World group (now safely reopening, where guidance and venues allow) or our online community, you’ll receive the very best support to help you achieve your weight loss dreams.
+When you join your local Slimming World group or our online community, you’ll receive the very best support to help you achieve your weight loss dreams.
 You’ll also get access to our member website and app, where you’ll find more than 1,400 recipes, as well as plenty of inspiration and motivation to make healthy changes and enjoy a more active lifestyle.
 You can find out more about joining Slimming World here.